Covid 19 coronavirus: Kathmandu manager claims unfair restructure during Covid-19

 Barry received a letter of the proposed restructure on April 3 and attended a consultation meeting by Zoom three days later.

 After the meeting, he was sent another letter - which the ERA said was dated March 6 - providing further information and confirmed the proposed structure.
-In the letter, Barry was invited to provide any feedback April 7.
+In the letter, Barry was invited to provide any feedback by April 7.

 The authority heard Barry responded in an email, asking to be considered for both roles.